Bia Kicis

-Beatriz Kicis Torrents de Sordi (born 19 September 1961), better known as Bia Kicis, is a Brazilian politician, activist, YouTuber, lawyer, and former attorney general for Brazil's Federal District, affiliated to the conservative Brazil Union.
+Beatriz Kicis Torrents de Sordi (born 19 September 1961), better known as Bia Kicis, is a Brazilian politician, activist, YouTuber, lawyer, and former attorney general for Brazil's Federal District.
 A self-declared right-winger, she defends the use of verifiable paper records to prevent electoral fraud in the Brazilian electronic voting system.
 Kicis was elected federal deputy for the Brazilian Chamber of Deputies in the 2018 general election.

 Kicis signed the Madrid Charter, a document drafted by the right-wing Spanish party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".

+Early life and education

+She was born on September 19, 1961, in Resende, Rio de Janeiro.
+She is the daughter of Rubeni Torrents Pereira, a retired military engineer, and Leda Pfeil Kicis Torrents Pereira, who held a degree in psychology.
+Kicis graduated in law from the University of Brasília.

 Personal life

-Kicis is Roman Catholic and opposes to abortion.
+Kicis is Roman Catholic and opposes abortion.